Learning to Make Friends: Coaching LLM Agents toward Emergent Social Ties: Methodology

-where \(\beta^{\PRE} \in [0,1]\) controls the trade-off between the intrinsic motivation to share content and the extrinsic motivation to receive social approval.
-The first term captures the relative frequency of self-presentation actions, while the second term measures net community feedback, normalized by the maximum possible number of other agents and actions per round to ensure scale consistency across simulations.\\ \textbf{Coordination Reward (COORD).} Coordination captures user behaviors that foster direct interaction and reciprocity within a social network, such as responding to others and explicitly mentioning peers to engage them in discussions.
+where \(\beta^{\PRE} \in [0,1]\) modulates the trade-off between intrinsic output volume and extrinsic social validation.
+The first term incentivizes consistent activity by measuring the relative frequency of posts.
+The second term quantifies the quality of reception by computing the average net sentiment per post, normalized against the maximum possible audience response (\(|\mathcal{V}|-1\)) to ensure scale invariance.

+\textbf{Coordination Reward (COORD).} Coordination captures user behaviors that foster direct interaction and reciprocity within a social network, such as responding to others and explicitly mentioning peers to engage them in discussions.
 This reward models two forms of coordination: \emph{visibility through mentions} and \emph{reciprocity through replies}.
-We first define \emph{mentions} as explicit references to other users (e.g., using ``@user'') in posts or comments.
-Let $\mathcal{B}^{\COORD}_t\!=\!\bigl\{ a \in \mathcal{B}_t : \textproc{Type}(a) \in \{\COM, \POST\} \bigr\}$ denote the set of all comments and posts created during round \(t\).
-We define the number of times user \(v\) is mentioned in round \(t\) as $U^{@}_t(u) =\vert\{ a \in \mathcal{B}^{\COORD}_t : u \in \textproc{Mentions}(a)\}\vert$, where \textproc{Mentions} is a helper function that extracts the set of users explicitly mentioned in action \(a\).
+We first define \emph{mentions} as explicit references to other users (\textit{e.g.}, using ``@user'') in posts or comments.
+Let $\mathcal{B}^{\COORD}_t\!=\!\bigl\{ a \in \mathcal{B}_t : \type(a) \in \{\COM, \POST\} \bigr\}$ denote the set of all comments and posts created during round \(t\).
+We define the number of times user \(u\) is mentioned in round \(t\) as $U^{@}_t(u) =\vert\{ a \in \mathcal{B}^{\COORD}_t : u \in \textproc{Mentions}(a)\}\vert$, where \textproc{Mentions} is a helper function that extracts the set of users explicitly mentioned in action \(a\).
 The second form of coordination involves \emph{reciprocity} through direct messaging.
-We identify the set of users who sent a direct message (DM) to user \(v\) in the previous round,
+We identify the set of users who sent a direct message (DM) to user \(u\) in the previous round,